 How do I make flavored yogurt?

-Once your yogurt has been made you can add whatever you like to flavor the yogurt.
-Frozen fruit is a great way to add flavor to your yogurt.
-Often it’s good to add a little sugar or other sweetener to help liven the flavor of the yogurt.
+Once your yogurt has been made, you can add whatever you like to flavor the yogurt.
+For example, frozen fruit is a great way to add flavor to your yogurt.
+Often it’s good to add a little sugar or other sweeteners to help liven the taste of the yogurt.

 What are the health benefits of yogurt?

-Benefits of yogurt include animal protein, vitamin B-2, vitamin B-12, vitamin D, potassium, magnesium, and of course calcium.
+The benefits of yogurt include animal protein, vitamin B-2, vitamin B-12, vitamin D, potassium, magnesium, and of course, calcium.
 Additionally, yogurt is loaded with probiotics.
 Probiotics are gaining general acceptance for their health benefits.

 What are the problems with yogurt in your diet?

-Too much yogurt can cause weight gain, higher cholesterol, and heart disease due to the sugars and saturated fats found within it.
-Store bought yogurts range from little to no added sugar all the way to nearly on par with ice cream.
-Making yogurt at home allows you to precisely control how much sugar, if any, you put in your yogurt.
+Too much yogurt can cause weight gain, higher cholesterol, and heart disease due to the sugars and saturated fats.
+Store-bought yogurts range from little to no added sugar all the way to nearly on par with ice cream.
+Making yogurt at home allows you to precisely control how much sugar if any, you put in your yogurt.

 Is yogurt good for weight loss?

-It can be but you have to be careful how much sugar is added to the yogurt you eat.
-You also need to ensure that the yogurt is low in fat. fat-free yogurt with no sugar added can be as low as 120 calories per cup.
-Yogurt is high in protein which is very filling.
-Fat free, no sugar added yogurt can be a great addition to a diet that designed to keep you full with minimal calories.
+It can be, but you have to be careful how much sugar is added to the yogurt you eat.
+You also need to ensure that the yogurt is low in fat.
+Fat-free yogurt with no sugar added can be as low as 120 calories per cup.
+In addition, yogurt is high in very filling protein.
+Fat-free, no sugar added yogurt can be a great addition to a diet designed to keep you full with minimal calories.